 * Indicates an undergraduate student or lab manager mentee.

-Papers Under Review and In Preparation
+Papers Under Review and In Revision

 *Ash, T. L., Scott, K. E., Bruun, M, & Devine, P. G. (in preparation).
 Contemporary racial